Axosoft/moby-git/README.md

 You are reading this on the `main` branch of this repository.

-To continue on to practice reverting commits you can switch to the `git-commit` branch.
+To continue on to practice making commits you can switch to the `git-commit` branch.

 To switch branches on GitHub, click the `branches` option towards the top left of the code view and select the branch you want to navigate to.